 Is of an appropriate scope (not too broad or too narrow) for a project of approximately 100 hours

-These guidelines have been put in place to set clear expectations for all parties, protect PhD participants from ‘go-around employment,’ and to ensure that startups receive a meaningful engagement for their time and participation.
+These guidelines have been put in place to set clear expectations for all parties, protect PhD participants from ‘go-around employment,’ and to ensure that these startups receive a meaningful engagement for their time and participation.

 Here are some hypothetical illustrations of Pure Knowledge Problems that a team working with, for example, a water reclamation startup might be asked to work on:

-Designs to make the filter more modular so it can be more easily repaired.
+Structural design to make the filter more modular so it can be more easily repaired.